SMAC-Group/course_gmwm/slides/chapter5_04.md

 ---

-Clearly, the fit is quite poor on the right-hand side of the WV.
+Clearly, the fit is quite poor in the middle and on the right-hand side of the WV.
 So we consider adding a `RW()` to improve the fit:

 ```r
 mod2 = gmwm(QN() + WN() + AR1() + RW(), Yt)